AccentDesign/karma-css/docs/customizing.rst

 Compiling The CSS
 =================

-Of course you can compile it with what ever meas you wish.
+Of course you can compile it with what ever means you wish.
 We use ``autoprefixer`` to add browser prefixes for the likes of IE10.
 So bear that in mind when you decide.